ojasrocks/test_idruide/README.md

 # Conclusions

-The base task and bounuses have been completed.
+The base task and bonuses have been completed.